Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 if inputs are removed the base construct cannot be invoked inside the effect

 by marking an action as **override** it will give an error if the base as no equivalent in the base class

+# Player information
+Which information can the player see about the written code ?

 # Keywords
 - player: references a specific player